Click here to download the 2019 CGS interest formWhat is the Catechesis of the Good Shepherd?

 The Catechesis of the Good Shepherd at St. Maurice Parish

 The Catechesis of the Good Shepherd extends the parish invitation to grow in faith to preschool and school aged children, with potential to evangelize and draw families into parish life before children reach the age of direct preparation for the sacraments.
 In addition, the more intensive weekly spiritual formation of the Catechesis is sought out by families already seriously engaged in their faith and/or asking for support in shepherding their children in the life of faith.

 Our St. Maurice Atrium was officially blessed as the Mercy Gate Atrium during the Octave of Easter 2009.
 At that time, a large room on the third floor of the administration building was converted into The Mercy Gate Atrium one day per week from October to June.
 In summer of 2014, after six years of a “set up & tear down” scenario, the large room was divided by a new wall constructed by volunteers; one of the resultant smaller rooms has become the designated home of the Mercy Gate Atrium.
-With a permanent home, the CGS now serves 50 children weekly: four sessions per week for Level 1 children (3-6years old) and two Level 2 sessions for 6-9 year olds, which incorporate sacramental preparation.
+With a permanent home, the CGS now serves 70 children weekly: four sessions per week for Level 1 children (3-6 years old), two Level 2 sessions for 6-9 year olds, which incorporate sacramental preparation, and for the first time in 2018/19, one session for Level 3 children (9-12 years old).
 Now we are limited only by the small number of trained catechists in the parish.
-This year, we have a team of five.
+Currently, we have a team of nine.

 Each October, small groups of children are integrated in stages into the life of the Atrium until the full group (maximum 8 children) can take part in all sessions together for 1.5 – 2 hours week.
 Because we live the liturgical year in the Atrium, our sessions end the week following Pentecost.
 Parents are involved through an information session, an Open House, regular home communications, sharing of resources, and parent observation days in the spring.